manastalukdar/manastalukdar.github.io/blog/2023/12/26/productivity-performance-software-engineering-teams-part-2/readme.md

 ### Weighted and ranked analysis

 To provide a more comprehensive view, the analysis can include weighting the metrics.
 This can be done by assigning different weights to each metric based on different levels and roles.
 For example, a senior or lead / staff engineer should be given more weight for reviewing pull requests while a junior engineer for submitting pull requests.
 Based on these weights, and a certain pre-defined calibration, engineers can be ranked.
 In addition, there should be a mechanism for direct manager to assign a certain rating for each engineer in their team.
 The final analysis should take into account manager rating (which should be weighted appropriately) and provide both metrics weighted rating and manager weighted rating.
-The purpose of providing both data points is for managers to ensure that their perspective on each engineer on their team is aligned with what the raw data presents.
-It is conceivable for some mis-alignment but that should be justifiable and explainable.
+The purpose of providing both data points is for managers to ensure that their perspective on each engineer on their team is aligned with what the data presents.
+It is conceivable that some mis-alignment may exist but that should be justifiable and explainable.

 ### Automation

 Automation plays a crucial role in the methodology as it ensures the continuous collection, processing, and analysis of data.
 By automating these steps, organizations can have real-time insights into the productivity and performance of their software engineering teams.
 This allows for timely decision-making and enables teams to make adjustments and improvements as needed.
-As aforementioned, a pub0sub mechanism will have to be sued to ensure coherence and connection between the raw data collection, processing and analysis steps for full automation.
+As aforementioned, a pub-sub mechanism will have to be used to ensure coherence and connection between the raw data collection, processing and analysis steps for full automation.

 ## Interpreting the data

 The analyzed data can be used to get insights into performance and productivity of engineers and engineering teams.
 It is particularly useful to get data such as:

 - Is someone getting more task than PR tickets?
 This would point to an action item for manager to ensure fair distribution of work.
-Or perhaps that specific engineer more naturally gravitates towards non-coding work.
+Or perhaps that a specific engineer more naturally gravitates towards non-coding work.
 Perhaps s/he is more interested in operations, or support, etc.
 - Is someone with high PR submission rate suddenly exhibiting low PR count?
 - Is a junior engineer reviewing a lot of PRs.
 Perhaps s/he is starting to exhibit signals for the next level.
 - Which components(s) seem to have more bugs?